-The general term we use in the Evidence of Coverage to mean all of the health care services and supplies that are covered by our plan.
+The general term we use in the Evidence of Coverage to mean all of the health care services, drugs, and supplies that are covered by our plans.

-The amount you must pay for health care before our plan begins to pay.
+The amount you must pay for health care and/or prescriptions before our plans begins to pay.

 The process of ending your membership in our plan.
 Disenrollment may be voluntary (your own choice) or involuntary (not your own choice).

 Certain medical equipment that is ordered by your doctor for medical reasons.
-Examples are walkers, wheelchairs, or hospital beds.
+Examples are walkers, wheelchairs, hospital beds, and certain medical drugs.